aitgcodes/litesoph-wiki/source/feature_and_implementations/workflow/averaged_spectrum/averaged_spectrum.rst

 .. note::

     Compatible Engines: GPAW, NWChem, Octopus

-The Workflow for the calculations of simulating average spectrum is as follows:
+The Workflow for computing the averaged spectrum of a molecule is as follows:

-Averaged spectrum of a molecule workflow can be modeled as:

 ::